Olddude/flaky-selector-tests/README.md

 Hello dear community,
-we encounter flakiness when executing unit tests in our project. we would appreciate any help or input on that issue.
+we encounter flakiness when executing unit tests in our project. we would appreciate any help or input on that issue. to reproduce that issue you will need to run the npm run test command multiple times - about 10x should be enough.

 # Issue
 ```do-something.effects.spec.ts``` and ```do-something.selectors.spec.ts``` unit tests seem to run into fixture data conflict when executed multiple times.